 Uncertainties exist with respect to the interpretation of complex tax regulations, changes in tax laws, and the amount and timing of future taxable income.
-Given the wide range of business relationships and the long-term nature and complexity of existing contractual agreements, differences arising between the actual results and the assumption made, or future changes to such assumptions, could necessitate future adjustments to tax income and expense already recorded.
-The Group establishes provisions, baser on reasonable estimates.
-The amount of such provisions is based on various factors, such as experience of previous tax assessments and differing interpretations of ta regulations by the taxable entity and the responsible tax authority.
-Such differences of interpretation may arise on a wide variety of issues depending on the in the respective domicile of the Companies.
+Given the wide range of business relationships and the long-term nature and complexity of existing contractual agreements, differences arising between the actual results and the assumptions made, or future changes to such assumptions, could necessitate future adjustments to tax income and expense already recorded.
+The Group establishes provisions, based on reasonable estimates.
+The amount of such provisions is based on various factors, such as experience of previous tax assessments and differing interpretations of tax regulations by the taxable entity and the responsible tax authority.
+Such differences of interpretation may arise on a wide variety of issues depending on the conditions prevailing in the respective domicile of the Companies.

 Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
-Significan management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profit together with future tax planning strategies.
-Defined benefit plans valuations.
+Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.
+Defined benefit plans

+The cost of the defined benefit gratuity plan and other post-employment medical benefits and the present value of the gratuity obligation are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
-These include the determination of the discoun rate, future salary increases and mortality rates.
-Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
-All assumptions are reviewed at each reporting date.
+These include the determination of the discount rate, future salary increases and mortality rates.
+Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to